JohnEarnest/Decker/docs/format.md

 Module chunks always have an ID, which serves as the `name` of the module.
 They also may have additional optional properties:

 - `description`: a string giving a human-readable description of the purpose of the module.
+- `version`: a number used to distinguish subsequent revisions of a module.
+The default is `0`.

 Modules may contain a `{data}` chunk containing a dictionary of names associated with JSON values, in the same structure as `{widgets}` or `{fonts}`.